 Prior to joining the Cardinals, Ron was the Legislative Aide to St. Louis County Executive Buzz Westfall.
 As Mr. Westfall's Legislative Aide, Ron was responsible for managing legislative affairs for St. Louis County Government, including drafting legislation and coordinating the county's lobbying efforts.
 Ron also handled a number of special projects for the County Executive such as the opening of the County's first shelter for abused women and their children in 1992.
 Ron has worked for Fleishman-Hillard, an international public relations firm, and has been involved in a variety of political campaigns during his career.

 Ron has been involved with a variety of civic and charitable causes over the years, including serving on the Nurses for Newborns Board of Directors, the Coro Leadership Center's Board of Directors, the Residents and Business Owners for A Safer Manchester Road Committee, the Brentwood Planning and Zoning Board, the St. Louis County Executive's New I-64 Regional Traffic Management Plan Task Force and the Missouri Department of Transportation New I-64 Connections Committee.
-Ron currently serves on the Downtown Partnerships Community Improvement District Board and is a member of the Public Policy Council of the St. Louis Regional Chamber, as well as the Ballpark Village Community Outreach Committee.
+Ron currently serves on the Downtown STL Board of Directors, the Communications Advisory Board of the Archdiocese of St. Louis, the St. Louis Regional Health Commission, the Public Policy Council of the St. Louis Regional Chamber, and the Ballpark Village Community Outreach Committee.